 BYTE Session Recap

 Science has shown that we are visual creatures, and when it comes to learning, the most effective lessons take advantage of that preference.
-Recently, InSync Training’s friend, Connie Malamed, creator of eLearning Coach.com, joined our BYTE session roster and shared a crash course in visual design.
+Recently, InSync Training’s friend, Connie Malamed, creator of The eLearning Coach, joined our BYTE session roster and shared a crash course in visual design.
 Connie drew the subject matter from her book, Visual Design Solutions: Principles and Creative Inspiration for Learning Professionals.

 This blog post will provide background into the concept of visual design, and seven key points about how to use it in your next instructional design.
 To review Connie’s full presentation, including insight into the necessity and importance of visual graphics in eLearning, manuals, job aids, and advertising, click here.